 “I’m involved with, very soon, my first time being involved in a blockchain company.
 [It’s] called Equi… Our approach is not like a new currency, or something phony where an event will make it go up in value.
 It’s a share of stock, in a company.
 This company is doing investment by investors with huge track records in good investments in things like apartment buildings in Dubai.
 We have one person in our group who has listed out a whole apartment building for Bitcoin… We might be starting up in Malta around the time of their blockchain conference.
 Some countries are very positive about [blockchain] the same way they were about electric vehicles.”

 Wozniak concluded the discussion by explaining his stance on platforms like Ethereum.
 He sees use of Ethereum similar to that seen on Apple, with thousands of companies developing their own applications on the platform.
 “Ethereum provides the tools for a blockchain application of your own… I see more people using Ethereum that way, but Bitcoin is still digital gold.”

 For those interested in starting their own business and follow in Wozniak’s footsteps, starting an LLC is a great first step.
-There are many different online resources on how to set up your own LLC, check out moneybrighter for some simple tips on how to do so.
+There are many different online resources on how to set up your own LLC in Texas, check out moneybrighter for some simple tips on how to do so.